jeffbski/git-clone-init/README.md

 ## What it does

-This is a rough summary of the commands it performed, see `git-clone-init.bash` for full details.
+This is a rough summary of the commands performed by git-clone-init, see `git-clone-init.bash` for full details.

 ```bash
 baseRepo="$1"